davisjam/davisjam.github.io/_pages/home.md

 This disorganized list summarizes my research, teaching, and service activities.

+## 2024

+- Paper on pre-trained models: MSR 2024.
+Congrats to Wenxin and the team!

 ## 2023

 - Serving on the ICSE 2025 PC, Technical track